OctopusDeploy/docs/docs/administration/high-availability/index.md

 - **A database**
   Most data used by the Octopus Server nodes is stored in this database.
 - **Shared storage**
-  Some larger files - like [NuGet packages](/docs/packaging-applications/package-repositories/index.md), artifacts, and deployment task logs - aren't suitable to be stored in the database, and so must be stored in a shared folder available to all nodes.
+  Some larger files - like [packages](/docs/packaging-applications/package-repositories/index.md), artifacts, and deployment task logs - aren't suitable to be stored in the database, and so must be stored in a shared folder available to all nodes.

 ## Designing Highly-Available Octopus

-This section will walk you through the different options and considerations for setting up Octopus and how you can incorporate each of the components and making them Highly-Available.
-There are several ways to configure High Availability for Octopus and these change based on where you are hosting them.
-We have created design guides that will help you select the best solution for you and Octopus Deploy.
+There are several ways to configure High Availability for Octopus and this differs based on where you host Octopus.
+We have created guides that will help you design the best solution for your installation.
+This section walks through the different options and considerations for setting up Octopus and how you can incorporate each of the components making them Highly-Available, whether it's using on-premises servers or cloud infrastructure such as AWS or Azure:

 - [Designing Octopus for High Availability On-Premises](/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md)
 - [Designing Octopus for High Availability in Azure](/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md)